 Before you get skeptical that these two rules can really replace the long list of rules you may want your kids to follow, let’s break it down.

 The Be Kind Rule covers everything that involves how they interact with the world, their friends, and their family.

-Since my goal is to raise kind children, this rule is pretty important in our house and carries heavy consequences if not followed.
+Since my goal is to raise kind children, this rule is essential in our house.

 The Be Kind Rule covers:

 - mean tone,